Skip to content

 What is an audit trail?

-As the person with final responsibility, it is desirable to quickly see who has carried out which AML actions in a particular file.
-An audit trail is an administrative summary of who did what, and when.
-Useful for yourself and during a supervisor's visit.
+As the person with final responsibility, you want to be able to quickly see who has performed which AML actions in a matter.
+An audit trail provides that overview.
+It is an automatically generated summary of who did what and when.

-What do you find in an audit trail from RegLab?
+What can you find in RegLab's audit trail?

 Check, approve and create an audit trail